SortedIvan/pixelpad/README.md

 We have the array (square brackets replaced with curly brackets due to markdown formatting styles)
 >{a, b, c, d, e, _ , _ , _ , _ }

-where _ represents the gap.
+where the character '_' represents the gap.

 There are 3 important sections that we need to keep track of: the start of the gap, the end of the gap and the size of the gap, which in the above example are: